Skip to main content

 • Annuity Options at Retirement

-• Upon reaching 60 years of age, subscribers must use at least 40% of the corpus to purchase an annuity, ensuring a stable income stream post-retirement.
+• Upon reaching 60 years of age, subscribers must use at least 40% of the corpus to purchase an annuity to ensure regular pension income and long-term financial stability after retirement.

-• The remaining 60% can be withdrawn as a lump sum, tax-free.
+• The remaining up to 60% can be withdrawn as a lump sum, which is currently tax-exempt under prevailing NPS rules.

 Eligibility Criteria

-• Individuals aged between 18 to 70 years can join the scheme.
+• Individuals aged 18 to 70 years can join NPS.
+Entry is allowed up to 70 years as per PFRDA guidelines.

 • KYC compliance is mandatory at the time of registration.